andlovx/node-pfnc/README.md

-# Program path using network connection port (PFNC)
+# Program path using network connection (PFNC)

-Given a network port, find out which applications are connected against that port.
+Find application connected against a given UDP/TCP port.
 The port can refer to either local or remote side of the network connection.

 This [Node.JS](https://nodejs.org) extension uses native platform API and commands to query the system for relevant information.
 Windows, MacOS and Linux are the currently supported operating systems.